-- 1. Email landrequests@pembina.com with your name, land description and the scope of the work you would like to do. - 2.
+- Email landrequests@pembina.com with your name, land description and the scope of the work you would like to do. - 2.
 Pembina U.S. will contact you and walk you through how to submit a request for consent. - 3.
 Pembina U.S. will review the request.
 Once your information has been assessed and potential impacts have been evaluated, Pembina U.S. will respond and may: - grant consent that requires certain conditions to be met to assure safety - work with you to find solutions and resolve issues or concerns regarding the consent request. - 4.
-Once consent has been granted, then you must: - make a locate request by contacting your local One Call at least 48 hours, or as indicated by your local One-Call centre, before beginning the work - arrange for a representative from Pembina U.S. (contact information will be provided in the written consent) to be on site to inspect the area at time of activity - keep written consent and documentation onsite at all times
+Once consent has been granted, then you must: - make a locate request by contacting your local One Call Notification Center at least 2-3 business days, or as indicated by your local One-Call Notification Center, before beginning the work - arrange for a representative from Pembina U.S. (contact information will be provided in the written consent) to be on site to inspect the area at time of activity - · keep written consent and documentation onsite at all times

-If you have any additional questions, please contact Pembina U.S. at landrequests@pembina. com and we will work with you to answer your questions.
+If you have any additional questions, please contact Pembina U.S. at landrequests@pembina.com and we will work with you to answer your questions.